expelledboy/tx_engine/README.md

 }
 ```

-The `params` passed to the pay action will be:
+The `params` passed to the 'pay' action will be:

 ```json
 {